aritrabiswas2004/novascript-source/README.md

 print(result) // prints "foobar"
 ```

+> [!CAUTION]
-> ⚠️ Escape sequences only can be observed in Release print and not Debug print.
-See `native-builtins.ts` for more.
+> Escape sequences only can be observed in Release print and not Debug print.
+> See `native-builtins.ts` for more.

 ### Arrays